jasonsbeer/AmigaPCI/TechnicalManual.md

 ##### 2.3.1.2 ROM Vector

 PCI devices may have onboard ROMs that contain additional information describing the device and may be used to enhance functionality, such as for auto booting.
 PCI ROMs may contain multiple images that support multiple architectures.
 During PCI configuration, the ROM address requirement is read from the PCI configuration header.
-This is then presented to the AUTOCONFIG process as a ROM Vector.
+This is then presented to the AUTOCONFIG process as a ROM Vector, which is an offset from the base address used where the ROM will respond.

-MORE DETAIL...HOW DOES THIS WORK?

 #### 2.3.2 Software Configuration